Pseudohypoaldosteronism: Mechanism

-PHA2 is also known as familial hyperkalaemic hypertension, or Gordon syndrome.
-The underlying genetic defect leads to increased sodium chloride reabsorption in the distal tubule in the kidney, leading to volume expansion, hypertension and lowered renin levels.
-The hyperkalemia found in PHA2 is proposed to be a function of diminished sodium delivery to the cortical collecting tubule (potassium excretion is mediated by the renal outer medullary potassium channel ROMK in which sodium reabsorption plays a role).
+The hyperkalemia found in PHA2 is proposed to be a function of diminished sodium delivery to the cortical collecting tubule (potassium excretion is mediated by the renal outer medullary potassium channel (ROMK) in which sodium reabsorption plays a role).
 Alternatively, WNK4 mutations that result in a gain of function of the Na-Cl co-transporter may inhibit ROMK activity resulting in hyperkalemia.
-Unlike in PHA1 in which aldosterone resistance is present, in PHA2 the volume expansion leads to relatively low aldosterone levels.